jwittrup/metiri24_apero/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I live in Aarhus, Denmark.
-I do research and provide consulting services in Denmark and internationally.
+  I live in Denmark.
+I carry out research and provide consulting services in Denmark and internationally.
 This website is dedicated to my international projects.

   Besides smart case weighting and development of interactive software applications, I also provide advice on the following issues:

   - Analysis and redesign of judicial maps
+  - Judicial performance evaluation.
   - Judicial budgeting
   - Judicial statistics
   - Structural assessment of the organization of judiciaries